The Healing Effects of Lymphatic Drainage Massage

 “I didn’t realise how much my body needed that.”

-And then notice changes later that day or the next:
+They then notice changes later that day or the next:

 Increased urination

-Reduced facial, limbs or abdominal puffiness
+Reduced facial, limb, or abdominal puffiness

 Better sleep